Pre-Congress Field Trip

 During the visit at the various stops, direct linkages between the observed sedimentary facies and the modern tidal dynamics of the present-day Messina Strait will be constantly considered, aiming at promoting open-minded, critical discussions on the sedimentary dynamics of the ancient Messina passage.

-Participants are advised to plan their arrival the early morning of October 2nd, to the Lamezia Terme Airport.
-It offers advantageous domestic and international flights with some of the major Italian and European cities.
-Return October 4th will be by car to Matera.
+Participants are advised to spend the night of 29 April 2022 in one of the hotels around the Lamezia Terme Airport, so as to attend the meeting for the field trip kick-off the early morning of the day after (30 April 2022).
+The Lamezia terme Airport offers advantageous domestic and international flights with some of the major Italian and European cities.
+Return on 2 May 2022 will be by car to Matera.

 All outcrops are located around Villa S. Giovanni and Reggio Calabria, in hinterland areas linked by roads and connected with the A1 motorway.
 Stops are easily accessible in 5-10 minutes (walking), constantly close to populated zones and under constant phone coverage.